Most of us have probably interacted with chatbots one way or another – while shopping online or planning a holiday.

 - Get answers to the common questions.
 Chatbots can return pre-programmed answers to the frequently asked questions about the service – the rates, the refund conditions, the served destinations, the delivery terms.

 - Get delivery notifications.
-The chatbot can inform you about your shipment delivery status and provide all details necessary to collect it.
+The chatbot can inform you about your shipment delivery status and provide all the details necessary to collect it.
 Just like an email or SMS, but within the usual messenger interface.

 Basically, for the customer, a logistics chatbot has all the advantages that in any other industry – it provides an easy channel of automated communication and information retrieval.